 As Figure 3 shows, the relationship is not linear between the amount of squeeze and the compressive load force required to maintain the squeeze.
 In fact, the compressive load force rises much faster beyond 30 percent squeeze.
 An O-ring requires almost two and a half times more load force to compress to 40 percent than it does to 25 percent.
 This level of compressive load could crush or deform lightweight or fragile mating components.

-The data presented in these figures is for 70 durometer nitrile rubber.
-Other materials, such as perfluorinated elastomers and compounds with with low elongation (i.e., they only stretch “so far”) may rupture when squeezed more than 30 percent.
+The data presented in these figures are for 70 durometer nitrile rubber.
+Other materials, such as perfluorinated elastomers and compounds with low elongation (i.e., they only stretch “so far”) may rupture when squeezed more than 30 percent.
 Other materials could experience accelerated compression set and reduced service life at 40 percent squeeze.

 While many variables affect an O-ring's form, fit and function, the most important parameter behind leak-free sealing is the amount of squeeze applied.
 Yet, as these data indicate, the ideal amount to squeeze is itself influenced by many factors.
 You can't just assume that more is better.

-Keep in mind that other factors that can cause an O-ring seal to perform poorly, such as thermal degradation, chemical interactions, gas permeation, mechanical damage such as extrusion or wear, or low temperature loss of resiliency.
+Keep in mind that other factors that can cause an O-ring seal to perform poorly, such as thermal degradation, chemical interactions, gas permeation, mechanical damage such as extrusion or wear, or low-temperature loss of resiliency.
 In these situations, adjusting the amount of squeeze is not likely to fix the problem.

 Figure 1: At 40 percent squeeze, an O-ring is likely to be pinched during installation